CartoDB/carto-react/UPGRADE.md

 `Open Sans` and `Montserrat` families have been replaced by `Inter` and `Overpass Mono`, you have an example of this in the [`preview-head.html`](https://github.com/CartoDB/carto-react/blob/master/packages/react-ui/storybook/.storybook/preview-head.html) file.

+We have a `Typography` component that uses `Mui Typography` and extends it with some useful props:

+- weight
+- italic

+This way we can be more flexible regarding text styles without adding too many variants to the Mui component.

+In short, instead of Mui Typography, the component you should use to add text is this one:
+`react-ui/src/atoms/Typography`

+So `import { Typography } from '@carto/react-ui';`.

 ## Colors

 Some keys have been removed from [color palette](https://github.com/CartoDB/carto-react/tree/master/packages/react-ui/src/theme) due they are unused: